-Companies are swimming in data that they need to organize and analyze.
-That’s where Qumulo comes in: Its cloud-native data-storage platform offers what it calls “radically simple” management of unstructured data to enterprise customers.
+Companies are swimming in data that they need to organise and analyse.
+That’s where Qumulo comes in: its cloud-native data storage platform offers what it calls ‘radically simple’ management of unstructured data to enterprise customers.
 As part of the radically simple experience, Qumulo empowers its customers to quickly and easily get their questions answered, so they can confidently master the data platform.

 But as Qumulo grew, its mission to provide customer support with a human touch came up against the wish to scale that support, rapidly respond to support tickets, and improve inefficient workflows for customer success managers (CSMs) as well as customer success engineers (CSEs).
 By enlisting the help of consulting firm Traction on Demand, Qumulo found a way to integrate MuleSoft APIs and Slack in order to:

 - Tie service activities to support tickets, helping agents and engineers to tap into previous customer conversations or aggregated account information

 - Allow CSMs and CSEs to pull up customer data from Salesforce, Zendesk and PagerDuty in seconds with a single view in Slack

 - Easily identify on-call customer success team members during out-of-hours periods